Acerca de

 Confronting Chilkat Mineral Exploration

-While proposed mining is still in an exploratory stage, Rivers Without Borders believes a strong showing of scrutiny and concern about the Constantine issue by Chilkat watershed stakeholders as well as anyone who cares about this amazing river system is critical, and we are honored to be supportive of Chilkat Indian Village, Lynn Canal Conservation, commercial fishermen, community members and others to that end.
+While proposed mining is still in an exploratory stage, Rivers Without Borders believes a strong showing of scrutiny and concern about the Constantine issue by Chilkat watershed stakeholders as well as anyone who cares about this amazing river system is critical, and we are honored to be supportive of Chilkat Indian Village, and its Chilkat Forever vision, Lynn Canal Conservation, Takshunuk Watershed Council, commercial fishermen.
 Expert research we contracted has found that Constantine is on shaky economic grounds, just as was the case with the Tulsequah Chief mine proposal for the Taku.
-We are also one of multiple plaintiffs in a lawsuit challenging Bureau of Land Management piecemeal permitting of Constantine exploration activity without consideration of the possible consequences of mining which that exploration could lead to.